Ixrec/OuterWildsArchipelagoRandomizer/README.md

 - A dedicated tracker.
 Will probably be added to the in-game ship log, and contributed by GameWyrm, hence this does not have a target release yet.

+- Reducing or removing your starting oxygen, fuel, boost, etc? (would make some of these upgrades progression)

+- Support `goal: random` by putting the goal somewhere in game, and having clearer feedback at the end if you haven't met the goal yet

 - Flavor Text and Hints:
 	- Edit various NPC conversations to account for you not starting off with many of your vanilla starting tools
 	- Edit various Nomai text to account for the Nomai codes progression items
 	- Edit the other astronauts' dialogue to offer hints about valuable item locations on their respective planets

-- Reducing or removing your starting oxygen, fuel, boost, etc? (would make some of these upgrades progression)

 - "rumorsanity" (all the ship log rumors too), "textsanity" (every note, casette tape, Nomai text line, dialogue line, etc) settings?